Pai Yun-yao: Career

+Pai won a bronze medal at the 1986 Asian Taekwondo Championships.
 She won a gold medal in flyweight at the 1987 World Taekwondo Championships in Barcelona.
+Pai won a bronze medal in women's flyweight at the 1988 Summer Olympic Games in Seoul, South Korea, where taekwondo debuted at the Olympics as a demonstration sport.
 She won a silver medal at the 1989 World Taekwondo Championships, after being defeated by Won Sun-jin in the final.